-When I use the XferData (or the BeginDataXfer) call, large amounts of data are requested and the transfer can fail.
-Why is this and how to fix it?
+When I use the XferData (or the BeginDataXfer) call, large amount of data is requested and the transfer can fail.
+Why does this happen and how do I fix it?

 XferData directly requests or sends the specified amount of data to the host controller driver.
-The host driver can queue only a certain maximum size depending on the transfer type (Bulk, Isoc, Interrupt, or Control), and the OS version.
-For details on the maximum transfer sizes, see the MSDN article at http://msdn.microsoft.com/en-us/library/ff538112.aspx.
+The host driver can queue only a certain maximum size depending on the transfer type (Bulk, Isoc, Interrupt, or Control) and the OS version.
+For details on the maximum transfer sizes, see the MSDN article at https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/usb-bandwidth-allocation.

 To overcome this issue, you can split the large request into multiple requests of smaller sizes (with the size equal to the maximum transfer size allowed in the specified OS).

-Alternatively, the third parameter of XferData called packetMode (Boolean) can be used to queue requests in multiples of wMaxPacketSize.
+Alternatively, you can use the third parameter of XferData called packetMode (Boolean) to queue requests in multiples of wMaxPacketSize.

 So, for example, for bulk endpoints in C#, this would be: